oarsh001/rshell/README.md

 Introduction:

 This project is a basic r shell that lets us emulate the terminal and lets us type commands where they will be tested according to their connector which can be ;, && or ||.
+Also allows for the use of parantheses, and has a special built in implementation of the test command.
 These commands will execute depending on which connector is typed before them.

 Features: